theupdateframework/taps/tap7.md

           - The return value expected is always Success (0) (A bad mirror should not be able to prevent update from a good mirror; that would be an easy denial of service attack.)
+    - Note that if the particular Updater doesn't support multiple mirrors, (see [Configuration File](#configuration-file)), then the two cases above should be:
+        - 1 attack mirror instead of 2 attack mirrors
+        - 1 good mirror instead of 1 good mirror and 1 bad mirror

 #### Case Sets